-This is the EASIEST way to make mashed potatoes.
+This is the EASIEST and BEST way to make mashed potatoes.
 How easy?
 You don’t even need to drain the water from the potatoes.

 Herbed Olive Oil Mashed Potatoes (Stove-Top Method, Gluten-Free)

-I absolutely love adding olive oil to my mashed potatoes.
+I absolutely love adding olive oil to mashed potatoes.
 These potatoes feature the flavor of olive oil paired with fresh herbs.
-This is a stove-top method, but you could probably take the same flavor concept and adapt the recipe, using the Instant Pot Mashed Potatoes recipe (above) as a guide, to work in the Instant Pot.
+This is a stove-top method, but you could probably take the same flavor concept and adapt the recipe using the Instant Pot Mashed Potatoes recipe (above).

 Butternut Squash Mashed Potatoes (Gluten-Free)

-Okay, I have a thing for any kind of mashed potato.
+Okay, I have a thing for mashed potatoes.
 I think that’s becoming clear.
-Another variation of mashed potatoes is to add butternut squash to the potatoes and then mash the veggies together for an extra nutrient-rich side dish.
+Another variation of mashed potatoes is to add butternut squash for an extra nutrient-rich side dish.

 Instant Pot Beef Roast with Root Vegetables (Gluten-Free)